Application Dates

 -

 Only complete applications will be accepted.
 If we discover an error or omission in your application, the O'Neill will contact you through Submittable.
 You will have 48 hours to correct your materials.
-If your application is not corrected, it will be withdrawn from consideration and your fee will not be refunded.
+If your application is not corrected, it will be withdrawn from consideration, and your fee will not be refunded.

 We’ve compiled a list of frequently asked questions for your convenience below.
 If you would like to connect with a member of our literary staff, please reach out via email to litoffice@theoneill.org.
 Please note, the literary office may be remote for the application and selection process—so email is strongly preferred.